ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 ##### locale (optional)

-An i18n language string for each timer unit.
+An internationalization language string for each timer unit.
 The default value is `en` (for English).
 Supported values:

 Code | Language